ThirstyGit/ecommerce/README.md

 10. Can't go back to shop page from product page when loged out.
 11. User DOB date shows in wrong timezone.
 12. User page currently assuming user has a shop.
+13. Sign up page has weird nav bug.
+14. Clicking submit without selecting an image should give error.
+Need this check for all image uploads.